dylanpieper/DiAGrammy/README.md

 # DiAGrammy
-Hi, I'm DiAGrammy, the bot who turns your words into diagrams!
-I'm powered by GPT 3.5.
+Meet DiAGrammy, the bot who turns your words into diagrams!
+Powered by GPT 3.5.

 ## Development goals
 - [✅] Save as PNG (3/24/2023)